-For some people, money did grow on trees.
+For some people, money does grow on trees.
 One person in particular.
-It would bud on limbs that brushed just outside his bedroom window hard against the pane.
-A tree his father planted years ago.
-Its green folds eased and released, opening to the morning light until fluttering they fell lightly to the ground, crisp new avocado bills, littering the yard where a young Michael Bane picked them up every day on his way out the door.
-He would stoop and grab and stuff his pockets full, then be on his way, and on good days when he had the time he’d get the broom out and sweep the money into great piles to scoop and fill and tie in bulging plastic bags he kept in the garage for just that purpose.
-Then he’d stash them in the basement or the attic and wherever else he could find, like a savings bank or the stock market.
+Every year it would bud on limbs that brushed outside his bedroom window hard against the pane.
+A tree his father had planted years before.
+Its green folds eased and released, opening to the morning light until fluttering lightly to the ground, crisp new bills, littering the yard where a young Michael Bane picked them up every day on his way out the door.
+He would stoop and grab and stuff his pockets full, then be on his way, and on good days when he had the time, he’d get the broom out and sweep the money into great piles to scoop and fill and tie in bulging plastic bags he kept in the garage.
+Then he’d stash them in the basement or the attic and wherever else he could find, like in a savings bank or the stock market.
 There were other places, eventually, offshore accounts.
-If the wind blew and some got away then so be it, it didn’t matter, he had more than enough, more than he could possibly spend in his lifetime.
+If the wind blew and some got away then so what, it didn’t matter, he had more than enough, more than he could possibly spend in a lifetime.
 It was a tree, the leaves and the windfall perennial, he felt so lucky, and he was.

 Not that he didn’t try to spend it all.
 He bought a six bedroom house in South Hampton, a condominium in Palm Springs, and a penthouse at One W. 57th street in Manhattan overlooking Central Park, a Mercedes, a Lexus, a Maserati Gran Turismo, a 128 foot luxury sailing yacht he named Orchid after his wife’s favorite flower, and then he bought a twelve year old Cambodian girl named Davi Seng, took her back with him to America and kept her in the safe room in his penthouse on West 57th Street.
 Nobody knew.